DanielLC/MutantsAndMastermindsBattle/README.txt

 * Putting an extra point in Toughness and one less in the active defenses (or equivalently, an extra point in damage and one less in accuracy) lets you win 53.824% ± 0.049% of the time.

 * The idea amount of Damage is 4 more than your opponent's Toughness (assuming the same PL), winning 59.314% ± 0.047% of the time.
-The ideal amount of Toughness is as far from 4 less than you're opponents Damage in either direction.
+The ideal amount of Toughness is as far as possible from 4 less than your opponent's Damage in either direction.

 * Perception wins 69.742% ± 0.041% of the time.
-Equivelent to on PL higher.
+Equivalent to on PL higher.

 * Two characters working together are evenly matched against one 2.4 power levels higher.